Alekhyaareddy/State-Infrastructure-Progress-Report/README.md

 Feel free to fork, star ⭐, or contribute!

 An Excel-based dashboard to track state-wise rural road infrastructure progress.
 Includes data cleaning, derived metrics, and visual insights on project completion, pending work, and financial utilization.
-Ideal for policy analysis and performance monitoring. and also
+Ideal for policy analysis and performance monitoring.